-The short answer: in 2026, the events industry is a $1.6 trillion market growing at 12% annually, Gen Z is actively using live experiences to address a documented loneliness crisis, and the most successful events are not the biggest ones.
+In 2026, the events industry is a trillion-dollar market projected to reach between $2.5 trillion and $4.5 trillion by 2035 depending on the forecast, Gen Z is actively using live experiences to address a documented loneliness crisis, and the most successful events are not the biggest ones.
 They are the most immersive, the most purposeful, and the most human.

 The single most important trend in events in 2026 is not a technology.
 It is a behavioral shift that has been building since the pandemic and has now reached an inflection point: people are deeply, structurally hungry for in-person experience.